Los Angeles County Museum of Art: American and Latin American art

 From 1972 to 1976, Donelson Hoopes served as Senior Curator of American Art.

 LACMA's Latin American Art galleries reopened in July 2008 after several years renovation.
 The Latin American collection includes pre-Columbian, Spanish Colonial, Modern, and contemporary works.
 Many recent additions to the collection were financed by sales of works from an 1,800 piece holding of 20th century Mexican art compiled by dealer-collectors Bernard and Edith Lewin and given to the museum in 1997.
 The Latin American Art collection includes "Our Lady of Guadalupe" from 1691 and has been digitized because not all artwork can be on permanent display.

+The Art of the Americas building was torn down in 2020, the exhibits were moved and will be on display at the Geffen Galleries.

 The pre-Columbian galleries were redesigned by Jorge Pardo, a Los Angeles artist who works in sculpture, design, and architecture.
 Pardo's display cases are built from thick, stacked sheets of medium-density fiberboard (MDF), with spacing of equal thickness in between the 70-plus layers.
 The laser-cut organic forms undulate and swell out from the walls, sharply contrasting to the rectangular display cases found in most art museums.

 The museum's pre-Columbian collection began in the 1980s with the first installment of a 570-piece gift from Southern California collector Constance McCormick Fearing and the purchase of about 200 pieces from L.A. businessman Proctor Stafford.
 The holdings recently jumped from about 1,800 to 2,500 objects with a gift of Colombian ceramics from Camilla Chandler Frost, a LACMA trustee and the sister of Otis Chandler, former Los Angeles Times publisher, and Stephen and Claudia Muñoz-Kramer of Atlanta, whose family built the collection.
 A sizable portion of LACMA's pre-Columbian collection was excavated from burial chambers in Colima, Nayarit and other regions around Jalisco in modern-day Mexico.
 LACMA boasts one of the largest collections of Latin American art due to the generous donation of more than 2,000 works of art by Bernard Lewin and his wife Edith Lewin in 1996.
 In 2007 the museum signed an agreement with the Fundación Cisneros for a loan of 25 colonial-style works, later extended until 2017.

 The Spanish Colonial collection includes work from 17th and 18th century Mexican artists Miguel Cabrera, José de Ibarra, José de Páez, and Nicolás Rodriguez Juárez.
 The collection has galleries for Diego Rivera and Rufino Tamayo.
 The Latin American contemporary gallery highlights works Francis Alÿs.